Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Stage I: Weak consistency by spectral initialization

-\Cref{alg:spectralInitialization} works well even beyond the exact recovery regime.
-For the case $1\ll \rho_n \ll \log(n)$, \Cref{thm:concentration} is not reliable.
-Instead, one could prove the concentration for some regularized versions of $\bA$ (\Cref{def:regularize}) following the same proof strategy, leading to \Cref{thm:regularization}.
+Furthermore, \Cref{alg:spectral_initialization} could still achieve weak consistency $1\ll \rho_{N} \ll \log(N)$, which is beyond regime of exact recovery.
+However, \Cref{thm:concentration} is not reliable in this case, and it cannot be applied directly.
+Instead, the concentration could be proved for some regularized versions of $\rmA$ (\Cref{def:regularize}) following the same proof strategy, leading to \Cref{thm:regularization}.
 This explains why the trimming stage \Cref{alg:trimming} is necessary.